TICR Program Seminar for First Year Masterís

 The importance of attendance cannot be overemphasized.
 If you do not attend, you deprive yourself of the learning opportunity, but you also deprive your colleagues of your valuable feedback.
 We do understand that professional travel and health issues occasionally mean you will miss a session, and we expect that this may happen up to 2-3 times during the year for some scholars.
 For each absence, please:

-This course is restricted to those enrolled in the Advanced Training in Clinical Research Certificate Program (ATCR) and the Master's in Clinical Research program.
+This course is restricted to those enrolled in the Advanced Training in Clinical Research Certificate Program (ATCR) and the Master's in Clinical Research Degree Program.